Relative geometric assembly and mapping cones, Part I: The geometric model and applications: The isomorphism between the geometric and analytic realizations of the mapping cone

 \begin{lemma} Let $(W,(E_{B_2},F_{B_1},\alpha),(D_E^W,D_F^{\partial W}))$ be a cycle with Dirac operators and $A$ and $A'$ two trivializing operators.
 Then

 In particular, the class

 is independent of choice of Dirac operators and trivializing operator. \end{lemma}

-\begin{proof} The second statement of the lemma follows from the first: the choice of Dirac operators is from a path-connected space and making the choice of trivializing operators from a continuous path the class $\Phi_{{\rm cone}}(W,(E_{B_2},F_{B_1},\alpha))$ is well defined due to homotopy invariance of $K$-theory.
+\begin{proof} The second statement of the lemma follows from the first: the choice of Dirac operators is from a path-connected space and by making a choice of a continuous path of trivializing operators, the class $\Phi_{{\rm cone}}(W,(E_{B_2},F_{B_1},\alpha))$ is well defined due to homotopy invariance of $K$-theory.
 Such an argument is standard, see for instance \cite[Lemma 3.4]{DGIII} and \cite[Section 2.5]{LP}.

 To prove the first statement, we use the following elementary fact in $K$-theory: suppose that $u$ and $\tilde{u}$ are unitaries in the unitalization of $C_0((0,1], B_2\otimes \mathbbm{K})$ such that $u(1)=\tilde{u}(1)$.
 Then, for any unitary $U$ in the unitalization of $B_1\otimes \mathbbm{K}$ with $u(1)=\phi(U)$,